marc2332/bliss/doc/docs/installation.md

 ```

-The line above creates a `bliss` directory in current directory, containing the
-whole project source files.
+The line above creates a `bliss` directory in current directory, containing all the project source files.

 BLISS has many dependencies.
-Most notably it requires additional, non-Python
-dependencies like the [redis server](https://redis.io) for example.
+Most notably it requires additional, non-Python dependencies like the [redis server](https://redis.io).

 BLISS provides a Python setuptools script.
 Finalize the installation using `pip`: